 Chances are you would never tell your best friend’s boyfriend what she’s spilled to you about their sack sessions—and for good reason (um, awkward!).
-Sex therapists, however, are more loose-lipped, at least when it comes to sharing guys’ secrets that will strengthen your relationship and make for even hotter sex.
-Sometimes, it’s all about exploring new techniques, toys, or even mindfulness techniques during sex, to expand your comfort zone while still staying in it.
+Sex therapists, however, are more loose-lipped, at least when it comes to sharing guys’ real porn action secrets that will strengthen your relationship and make for even hotter sex.
+Sometimes, it’s all about exploring new techniques, toys, tantric discipline, or even mindfulness techniques during erotic sexual fantasy, to expand your comfort zone and skill set while still staying in it.
 Learn what men are dishing out behind that closed door and how you can use those sex tips to make you and your partner happier, in and out of bed.

 Be Open to Trying New Things with Me

 Guys tell sex therapists that they’d like you to act more uninhibited and confident when it comes to sex, and to be open to experimenting to see if different things are pleasurable for one or both of you.
 “Variety is part of what keeps the spice alive in a relationship and men definitely need that,” says Laura Berman, Ph.D., director of Dr.LauraBerman.com.
 Keep in mind that your boyfriend or husband doesn’t want you to do things you don’t enjoy—but at the same time give at least a fleeting thought to his erotic desires (and air yours too!), and see what you’re both curious about, whether that’s new positions, locations, or costumes.
 “Sex is about a give and take,” Berman says.
 “At the end of the day, the best sex happens when you are connected and truly open about your needs and desires.”